docker-archive/global-hack-day-3/FlockerProfiles/README.md

 We went with option 2 because it offered cleaner design.

-We defined ``profile`` as a name that provides certain guarantees.
+We defined ``profile`` as a name that describes the set of storage features most important to the application.
 We propose two profiles in this POC:

-- ``default``: the application does not care about storage characteristics.
+- ``default``: application does not care about storage characteristics.
 We manifest cheapest storage option for this profile.
-- ``gold``: the application cares about performance.
+- ``gold``: application's SLA depends on high (IOPS) storage performance.
 We provide suitable storage that will satisfy application's performance needs.

 ## Single click activation

-We recommend using profiles with Docker Compose via Docker Flocker plugin.
+We recommend using FlockerProfiles with Docker Compose via Docker Flocker plugin.

 Examples: